CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Ability to push/pull up to 50+ lbs.

-Ability to operate city vehicles, 1-ton truck, golf cart and truckster.
+Ability to operate city vehicles and golf carts.

-Ability to operate hand and power tools, such as hammer, shovel, rake, screwdriver, drills, skill saw.
+Ability to operate hand and power tools, such as hammer, shovel, rake, screwdriver, and drills.

 SUPERVISORY RESPONSIBILITY (Direct & Indirect):